Considerations for Azure Virtual Machines DBMS deployment for SAP workload

 Hosting main database files, such as data and log files, of SAP databases on storage hardware that's located in co-located third-party data centers adjacent to Azure data centers isn't supported.
 Storage provided through software appliances hosted in Azure VMs, are also not supported for this use case.
 For SAP DBMS workloads, only storage that's represented as native Azure service is supported for the data and transaction log files of SAP databases in general.
 Different DBMS might support different Azure storage types.
 For more details check the article Azure Storage types for SAP workload

 The placement of the database files and the log and redo files and the type of Azure Storage you use, is defined by IOPS, latency, and throughput requirements.
-Specifically for Azure premium storage to achieve enough IOPS, you might be forced to use multiple disks or use a larger premium storage disk.
+Specifically for Azure premium storage v1, to achieve enough IOPS, you might be forced to use multiple disks or use a larger premium storage disk.
 If you use multiple disks, build a software stripe across the disks that contain the data files or the log and redo files.
 In such cases, the IOPS and the disk throughput SLAs of the underlying premium storage disks or the maximum achievable IOPS of standard storage disks are accumulative for the resulting stripe set.

-If your IOPS requirement exceeds what a single VHD can provide, balance the number of IOPS that are needed for the database files across a number of VHDs.
+If your IOPS requirement exceeds what a single VHD can provide, balance the IOPS that is needed for the database files across a number of VHDs.
 The easiest way to distribute the IOPS load across disks is to build a software stripe over the different disks.
 Then place a number of data files of the SAP DBMS on the LUNs carved out of the software stripe.
 The number of disks in the stripe is driven by IOPS demands, disk throughput demands, and volume demands.

 We recommend that you use Windows Storage Spaces to create stripe sets across multiple Azure VHDs.
 Use at least Windows Server 2012 R2 or Windows Server 2016.